 School Board School’s curriculum provides opportunities to attend board meetings, visit schools, and engage with current board members, district administrators, and education experts.
 These experiences help ground participants in their values and motivations for this work, all while creating a network of knowledgeable and engaged citizens who will work together to make a positive impact on students’ academic and life opportunities.

 We know systems change when pressure is applied from both inside and outside the system.
 That’s why we’re building pathways for people who want to effect change as school board members as well as for those seeking to make changes from other roles in the community.

-Many organizations recruit people to run for office and help them get elected, but few organizations prepare people to be effective once they are in office.
+There are more than 90,000 people serving on almost 14,000 local school boards in the United States and almost none of them received training before starting the role.
+While many organizations recruit people to run for office and help them get elected, few organizations prepare people to be effective once they are in office.
 Terms in office are short and the job starts day one, so there's no time for a learning curve.
 School board members need to be ready to serve on day one.

 They need School Board School.

 We don’t focus on campaigning; rather, our focus is on governing.
 We build participants’ knowledge of education policy, district finance, and the role of a board member, as well as how to create systemic change.
 At School Board School, we build a qualified and diverse bench of equity focused elected officials who are not just ready to run but are ready to serve.

 Additionally, engaged citizens seeking to positively impact children’s academic and life opportunities via other roles in the community learn how to navigate the school system and work with the Board of Education to effect significant and sustainable change from outside the system.